-Many people choose to visit Kanchanaburi as part of an organised day excursion from Bangkok, but the town and region are worthy of a longer stay, particularly if you’re making the journey independently.
-The main attractions of Kanchanaburi are the Bridge on the River Kwai and the Death Railway.
-However, the region has a beauty which belies its tragic history with sweeping rivers, waterfalls and jungle-clad hills.
+Many people choose to visit Kanchanaburi as part of an organised day trip from Bangkok.
+This is convenient if you’re short on time and does mean you get to see some of the main sites including the Bridge on the River Kwai, Kanchanaburi War Cemetery and the Death Railway.
+But if you are travelling independently try to allow more time in Kanchanaburi.
+This is a region of natural beauty that belies its tragic history with sweeping rivers, waterfalls and jungle-clad hills.

 Check rates for Kanchanaburi accommodation »

 The two war cemeteries in Kanchanaburi are immaculately kept and are extremely emotional places to visit.
-The easiest to get to is the Kanchanaburi War Cemetery opposite the entrance to the main train station.
-Chungkai Cemetery is a little further out to the south-west of town but is included on the itinerary of many organized tours.
+The easiest to get to is the Kanchanaburi War Cemetery (Don Rak) opposite the entrance to the main train station.
+Chungkai Cemetery is a little further out to the south-west of town but is included on the itinerary of many organised tours.